sdowding/resume/README.md

 Basic Frame was a bootstraped startup that provided online scheduling services, and award wimming Custom ASP.NET Controls that have been used by many large organizations.

 ##### Online Event Scheduling
+* Developed a web scheduling system as part of a team of two developers.
+The application provides web based event scheduling and resource management.

 ##### ASP.NET Custom Server Control

-Planned, developed, implemented and provided support for web applications, custom server controls, and web services.
-Provided guidance with respects to project architecture, source control and naming conventions based on industry standards.

-* Developed a web based festival management system as part of a team of two developers.
-The application provides web based event scheduling and resource management.
-The project also included an extensive reporting section, which utilizes Crystal Reports and a public Web Service API.
 * Created a custom redistributable date picker ASP.NET server web control using C# and JavaScript.
 Deployed as an MSI.
 The control was an overnight success and within weeks of its 1.0 release it was voted second in its category for an ASP.NET Pro Reader's Choice Award.

 **Technologies and Tools:**